Winnington Park: Rugby Union

 The club was founded in 1907 as a rugby union club.

 Dewi Morris played for Winnington Park before moving on in his career and gaining caps with the England team.

 Winnington Park rugby club is a few hundred yards across the park from its neighbours Northwich Rugby Club.

 Rugby League

 Weaverham Rangers rugby league club played in the North West Counties League until 2005.
 Weaverham Rangers became Winnington Park and joined the Rugby League Conference in 2006.
-Winnington Park had previously hosted a rugby league in the past when Crewe Wolves temporarily played there.
+Winnington Park had previously hosted rugby league matches when Crewe Wolves temporarily played there in 2004.

 Winnington Park moved to neighbours Northwich RUFC and became Northwich Stags in 2008, the team won the Cheshire Division of the Conference but after 2009 in the Rugby League Merit League the club folded.